-We raise several small batches of around 60-90 Cornish Cross meat birds at a time during the spring & summer months when they're able to pasture.
+We raise several small batches of around 100 Cornish Cross meat birds at a time during the spring & summer months when they're able to pasture.
 These are faster growing animals that have larger breasts & legs.
 They are kept inside shelter for the first couple of weeks with until they're feathered & able to tolerate temperature fluctuations that upstate NY brings.
-The bedding is a combination of pine shavings, wood pellets, peat moss, & all-natural Sweet PDZ to help keep the bedding dry & clean (ammonia & moisture-absorbing to keep the birds in the cleanest possible environment until they're put out on pasture).
+When inside, their bedding is a combination of pine shavings, wood pellets, peat moss, & all-natural Sweet PDZ to help keep the bedding dry & clean (ammonia & moisture-absorbing to keep the birds in the cleanest possible environment until they're put out on pasture).

 Non-GMO Pastured Poultry (this was a 2018 bird raised on our farm)